-- Payment for the execution of a will comes out of the dead person's estate not from the people likely to receive a bequest.
+- Payment for the execution of a will comes out of the deceased person's estate, not from the people likely to receive a bequest.

-It is better to thoroughly check out the situation rather than pay out a large sum of money on the basis of an email/phone call (to or from a mobile) etc., or perhaps long friendly conversations with a supposed romantic friend (that you never get to meet).
+It is better to thoroughly check out the situation rather than pay out a large sum of money on the basis of an email, electronic message, letter or phone call.
 Remember:

-- NEVER give out your personal details, bank account details or send any money to anyone who sends you such an email (called or written a letter) unless you have checked and are certain it is genuine.
+- NEVER give out your personal details, bank account details or send any money to anyone who sends you such a communication, unless you are satisfied it is genuine.
 Many people have been defrauded out of a lot of money.

-- No matter how official it sounds check it out using a totally independent source or just leave well alone.
+- No matter how official it sounds check it out using a totally independent source.

-- They may lie about being based in the UK as this may make the scams seem more respectable.
-UK mobiles will start with 07, +44 7 or 0044 7.
-Normal landlines start 01 or 02.
+- They may lie about being based in the UK as this may make the scams seem more believable.

 - The addresses used are fake or reputable names of companies but with the wrong number.